abellion/ngDatabase/README.md

 ```
 ##### Description
 Add new datas in repository.

+Note that you do not have to convert your data.
+Just let objects as objects, numbers as numbers, strings as strings, ...

-__Return__ promise witch return an object containing information about the insertion.
+__Return__ promise containing
+  -> an object with insertion informations (the ID particularly)
 ##### Exemple
 ```javascript
 myApp.controller(function(ngdb) {